nguyen-huong/skeleton-compression/README.md

 Other Python libraries can be installed by pip install -r requirements.txt

-GPU Requirements: You do not need GPU for our algorithm, but it will be helpful for PoseNet
+GPU Requirements: You do not need GPU for our algorithm, but it will be helpful for PoseNet Currently, we only support installations for Mac silicone, but will expand to Windows and Ubuntu later.

 # Installation
 ```